 Where do you start?

 First, take a detailed inventory of all of the areas that you have observed to be of concern.
-This will help you gain a complete understanding of your parent's situation and enable you to make a comprehensive care plan.
-Use the following categories:
+Assessing activities of daily living will help you gain a complete understanding of your parent's situation and enable you to make a comprehensive care plan.
+Use the following categories to assess their functioning:

 - Memory (short term, long term, immediate)